MonoidMusician/blog/sources/infodump_selective_applicatives.md

 compiler essentially needs to pick a strategy for pattern matching and expose it during desugaring

-thereʼs also details in branching in the middle vs at the end, yeah …
+thereʼs also details in branching in the middle vs at the end, yeah&nbsp;…